 My Recipe Videos

 - 3 cups all-purpose flour, spooned into measuring cup and leveled-off

 - 1 tablespoon caraway seeds

 - Preheat the oven to 350 degrees and set the oven rack in the middle position.

-- Smear 1 tablespoon of the butter evenly over the bottom and sides of a 10-inch cast iron skillet.
-Line the bottom of the pan with a circle of wax or parchment paper (see note).
-Alternatively, you can use two 8-inch nonstick cake pans.
+- Smear 1 tablespoon of the butter evenly over the bottom and sides of a 10-inch cast iron skillet or two 8-inch nonstick cake pans.

-- Combine the melted butter, buttermilk and eggs and whisk until well combined.
-Add this to the dry ingredients, along with the caraway seeds, and then fold with a rubber spatula until just combined.
+- Add the liquid ingredients and the currants to the dry ingredients.
+Fold with a rubber spatula until just combined.
 Do not overmix.

 - Transfer the batter to the prepared pan(s) and smooth the top gently with a rubber spatula.
 Dot the top with the remaining two tablespoons of butter.

-- Place the pan(s) in the oven and bake until the bread is puffed and golden brown, 40-50 minutes.
+- Place the pan(s) in the oven and bake until the bread is puffed and golden brown, 45 to 50 minutes.
 Cool in the pan(s) and then cut into wedges and serve warm, or transfer the bread to a wire rack to continue cooling.
 This bread is best served fresh out of the oven, but keeps well if stored in an airtight container.

 - Freezer-Friendly Instructions: The bread can be frozen for up to 3 months.
 Once it’s completely cooled, wrap it securely in plastic wrap and place in the freezer.
 To reheat, wrap the bread in aluminum foil and warm it in a 350°F oven until hot.